bfallc/artboard/README.md

 ## TO-DO
 1. Refine checkbox generation
    1. ~~Prevent blank checkbox generation.~~
-   2. If no checkboxes for given category, don't generate a row for checkboxes)
+   2. If fewer than 2 checkboxes in a row, don't show checkboxes (duplicate addedby hiding behavior)
 2. Edit Form-to-JSON generator
    1. ~~Add edit functionality to individual entries~~
    2. Add new fields to accomodate new JSON keys